duan-li/hue/readme.md

 # hue
 A package to directly print colored text with or without colored background to the terminal.

+There are many ways to make a console command output more colorful.
+One way to do this on a Linux or Mac terminal is to use ANSI escape codes.
+These codes allow you to change the color of text, background, and cursor in the terminal.

 ## Installation

 To install a package in Go, use the "go get" command followed by the package name.
 For example:

 ```bash